instrumentation

 autocapture, zero code

-One snippet and you are already capturing pageviews, every click with its element chain, honest engagement time (focused and visible seconds, not a backgrounded tab), scroll depth, rage clicks, dead clicks, and JS exceptions.
-No track() calls needed for any of it.
+One snippet and you are already capturing pageviews, every click with its element chain, honest engagement time (focused and visible seconds, not a backgrounded tab), scroll depth, rage clicks, dead clicks and JS exceptions.
+No track() calls needed for any of it. npx smolanalytics init works out what your project is and names the one file it will edit before touching anything.

 your agent writes the custom events

-Connect your editor with smolanalytics connect, then type /instrument-my-app.
-Your agent calls propose_instrumentation, which reads the repo and hands back the exact track() calls for signup, activate, and checkout with file, line, and properties.
+Connect your editor with npx smolanalytics connect, then type /instrument-my-app.
+Your agent calls propose_instrumentation, which reads the repo and hands back the exact track() calls for signup, activate and checkout with file, line and properties.
 The agent applies them, guided by us.
 We never touch your code, your agent does.

 it proves each event fires